Qeolvdxu/ride_the_commandline/README.md

     Your goal is to find any number of one line commands that will:
+    * create the directories r/e/c/u/r/s/i/o/n recursivly
     *
-    *

 ## 3. Internet Expressway

-        This puzzle consists of using data through the internet.
-Did you know we have a website?
+        This puzzle consists of interacting with data through the internet.
-        It's uah.acm.org :)
-        Let's use our website as a data source.

       Your goal is to find any number of one line commands that will:
-      * print the additions and deletions (diff) between the uah wiki and the old uah wiki
+      * print the additions and deletions (diff) between the uah wiki and the old uah wiki WITHOUT creating any files
-      * do not create any files or directories for this challenge
+      * download the zip of this repo

     Links :
     (https://en.wikipedia.org/wiki/University_of_Alabama_in_Huntsville)